Fossil fuel phase-out

 Investment: Companies, governments and households have been investing increasing amounts in decarbonisation, including renewable energy, electric vehicles and associated infrastructure, energy storage, energy-efficient heating systems, carbon capture and storage, and hydrogen energy.

 Fossil fuel phase-out is the proposed gradual global reduction of the use and production of fossil fuels to zero, to reduce air pollution, limit climate change, and strengthen energy independence.
 It is part of the ongoing renewable energy transition.

-Many countries are shutting down coal-fired power stations, and fossil-fuelled electricity generation is thought to have peaked.
-But electricity generation is not moving off coal fast enough to meet climate goals.
+Many countries are shutting down coal-fired power stations, and some countries are building new ones, such that electrical energy generated by fossil fuel, and coal in particular, is still increasing as of 2024.
+Hence electricity generation is not moving off coal at all, and so will not meet climate goals.
 Many countries have set dates to stop selling petrol and diesel cars and trucks, but a timetable to stop burning fossil gas has not yet been agreed.

 Current efforts in fossil fuel phase-out involve replacing fossil fuels with sustainable energy sources in sectors such as transport and heating.
 Alternatives to fossil fuels include electrification, green hydrogen and biofuel.
 Phase-out policies include both demand-side and supply-side measures.
 Whereas demand-side approaches seek to reduce fossil-fuel consumption, supply-side initiatives seek to constrain production to accelerate the pace of energy transition and reduction in emissions.
 It has been suggested that laws should be passed to make fossil fuel companies bury the same amount of carbon as they emit.
 The International Energy Agency estimates that in order to achieve carbon neutrality by the middle of the century, global investments in renewable energy must triple by 2030, reaching over $4 trillion annually.

-As of 2024 global use of fossil fuels is increasing, continuing the trend since 1965, if not earlier.
+As of 2024, global use of fossil fuels is increasing, continuing the trend since 1965, if not earlier.

+In April 2026, 57 nations met in Colombia for the first International Conference on Transitioning Away from Fossil Fuels, intentionally excluding the United States and other major oil and gas producers.
+This diplomatic move follows a U.S. policy shift favoring fossil fuel energy over green initiatives and a lack of firm commitments at recent United Nations Climate Change Conferences.